lmaccherone/resumes/product-engineering.md

 ## tl;dr

 In every role, I led--from a product, engineering, and ecosystem perspective--the development of products that improved the performance of engineering organizations.
+I consistently combine hands-on technical leadership with product strategy, using data-driven approaches to drive adoption and measure impact at scale.

-## Narative for Cloudflare
+## Narrative for Cloudflare

 ### Improving the ecosystem for my employer